stephenverderame/cpp_book/src/oop/adt.md

 Person p; //error
 ```

 When overriding a function, it's good practice to explicitly denote it as such with `override`.
-This prevents you from accidentally creating a new function or *shadowing* the super class's functions.
-You cannot overload superclass functions.
-Creating a function with the same name as a superclass's function in a subclass shadows that function and prevents it from being called.
+This prevents you from accidentally creating a new function and *shadowing* the super class's functions.
+Since you cannot overload superclass functions, creating a function with the same name as a superclass's function in a subclass shadows that function and prevents it from being called.

 ```C++
 class Machine {